City Council has passed Ordinance 3452 requiring face coverings in public spaces. The ordinance is effective Saturday, July 11 through May 25, 2021.

 Any public place where people congregate that does not fit the definition of Public Accommodation or Educational Institution.
 These places can be either indoors or outdoors in certain circumstances.
 Examples include:

-Business and still need to follow the guidelines set for the Emergency Proclamation of June 1.
-See the guidelines.
+Business and still need to follow the guidelines set in the in Mayor's Proclamation dated Nov.
+30. See the guidelines.

 Ordinance 3452 outlines requirements and guidelines for places of public accommodation, educational institutions and indoor public settings under Sec.
 14-4 and 14-5.